hbkworld/streaming-spec/dimensions.md

   The value might be negative.
 0 is invalid!
 - min: (A value according to valueType) Optional parameter
 - max: (A value according to valueType) Optional parameter

+### Dimension Id

+A fixed id of the dimension.
+By using this instead of an array of objects we easyily might resend partial meta information.

+There might also be following meta information that refer to that dimension id.
+The HBM Streaming Protocol defines that a meta information belongs to a signal.
+Using singal id and dimension id, this can be extended so that the information belongs to a dimension of a signal.
+To do so the header of the meta information has to contain signal id (as in HBM Streaming Protocol) and dimension id.

 ## Absolute Values